 Deep Carbon scientists pondered, debated, and arrived at a consensus regarding the most important carbon-related reactions on Earth, providing a new and integrative way to explain and advance deep carbon science.

 Carbon Mineral Evolution is a revolutionary data mining project bringing novel network analysis to the field of mineralogy.

-This ambitious project will ultimately result in the first integrated thermodynamic model of the magma-fluid system.
-The research team is integrating existing thermodynamic models of magmas (MELTS) and fluids (DEW), making it possible to predict how carbon moves between solid, liquid, and fluid phases in response to temperature and pressure.
+This ambitious project will result in the first integrated thermodynamic model of the magma-fluid system, making it possible to predict how carbon moves between solid, liquid, and fluid phases in response to temperature and pressure inside Earth.

 Deep Carbon: Past to Present is an edited volume that will tell the story of what our international community of deep carbon scientists have learned over the last decade.

 DCO is also encouraging cross-disciplinary collaboration in these cross-cutting initiatives:

 DCO data science combines informatics, data management, library science, network science, computer science, and domain science to provide researchers with a full complement of data resources.

 DCO supports novel instrumentation projects that approach challenges in deep carbon science from new perspectives, providing researchers with new tools for investigating scientific questions.

 DCO scientists conduct field expeditions to some of the most remote yet scientifically valuable places on the planet.

 DCO researchers use computational tools to investigate and visualize Earth’s inner workings.